paulcostanza/client-learning-protocol/README.md

 - hit *wrong* -> card is place in wrong pile

 after you go through the cards, it automatically brings up the wrong pile for you to try again

+---

+## interesting resources

+From **[Css-Tricks](https://css-tricks.com/almanac/properties/a/animation-timeline/)**, this link provides insite on animation.
+I can use the sections about image growing as you scroll, and scroolport/scroll container/ scrollable overflow for the flashcard section!